emmajanedrews/base-template/_posts/2017-12-22-why-its-never-too-early-to-talk-to-a-real-estate-agent.md

 {% include pullquote.html %}

 **It’s especially important to talk to a real estate agent before you start making upgrades yourself**.
-Sometimes the things homeowners do don’t get a good return on investment.
+Sometimes the things homeowners do won’t get a good return on investment.
 As Realtors, we have access to studies and lists of which projects will get you the most bang for your buck.

 Ultimately, it’s never too early to engage a good Realtor who’s in the market day in and day out selling homes.
 Whether you plan on selling your home two, three, or four months down the road, we can help you pick paint colors and projects that will add value and help sell your home.